great-expectations/great_expectations/docs/guides/expectations/contributing/how-to-contribute-a-new-expectation-to-great-expectations.md

 * `data`: defines the input data of the example as a table/data frame.
 In this example the table has one column named “mostly_threes” with 10 rows.
 If you define multiple columns, make sure that they have the same number of rows.
 If possible, include test data and tests that includes null values (None in the python test definition).

 * `tests`: a list of test cases that use the data defined above as input to validate
 	* `title` should be a descriptive name for the test case.
 Make sure to have no spaces.
-include_in_gallery: set it to True if you want this test case to be visible in the gallery as an example (true for most test cases).
+	* 'include_in_gallery': set it to True if you want this test case to be visible in the gallery as an example (true for most test cases).
 	* `in` contains exactly the parameters that you want to pass in to the Expectation. `"in": {"column": "mostly_threes", "mostly": 0.6}` in the example above is equivalent to `expect_column_values_to_equal_three(column="mostly_threes, mostly=0.6)`
 	* `out` is based on the Validation Result returned when executing the Expectation.
 	* `exact_match_out`: if you set `exact_match_out=False`, then you don’t need to include all the elements of the result object - only the ones that are important to test.

 Uncomment that code snippet and replace with your examples.

-Run `run_diagnostic`s again.
+Run `run_diagnostics` again.
 The newly added examples will appear in the output.
 They are not executed as tests yet, because most of the code in the Expectation is still commented out.

 :::note